simra-project/osm-coloring-service/README.md

 This osm-coloring-service currently comprises three internal services that communicate via Kotlin channels:
 ReaderService -> TransformerService -> ElasticIndexService

-The reader service reads in geo-json files, the transformer service creates GeoFeatures that then can be indexed by the ElasticIndexService.
+The reader service reads in geo-json files, the transformer service creates ElasticSegments that then can be indexed by the ElasticIndexService.